With Biden president, Democrats gain Senate control as new members take oath

 Taken together, their arrival gives Democrats for the first time in a decade control of the Senate, the House and the White House, as Biden faces the unparalleled challenges of the COVID-19 crisis and its economic fallout, and the nation’s painful political divisions from the deadly Jan.
 6 siege of the Capitol by a mob loyal to Donald Trump.

-The pandemic has claimed 400,000 American lives, and Biden is proposing a $1.9 trillion recovery package to distribute vaccines and shore up an economy struggling from the virus shutdowns.
+Congress is being called on to consider Biden’s proposed $1.9 trillion COVID recovery package, to distribute vaccines and shore up an economy as more than 400,000 Americans have died from the virus.
 At the same time, the Senate is about to launch an impeachment trial of Trump, charged by the House of inciting the insurrection at the Capitol as rioters tried to interrupt the Electoral College tally and overturn Biden’s election.
-The Senate will need to confirm Biden’s Cabinet nominees as launches the new administration.
+The Senate will need to confirm other Biden Cabinet nominees.

 To “restore the soul” of the country, Biden said in his inaugural speech, requires “unity.”